blackbaud/skyux-docs/content/learn/localization/index.md

 We are actively working to increase the available locales.

-## Using Moment
+## Use Moment.js

-Setting the current locale using the technique described above, also automatically includes and globally initializes the matching [bbMoment module](../../components/moment) locale.
+When you set the current locale with the technique above, you also automatically include and globally initialize the matching [bbMoment module](../../components/moment) locale.